Glanbia Ireland update on Coronavirus measures

 Our Business Managers, Farm Development and Milk Quality teams are there to support farmers through the challenges brought on by Coronavirus (Covid-19) and ensure farms have a consistent supply of feed for animals.

-Only essential farm calls will be undertaken during this period and strict biosecurity protocols will be followed.
+Only essential farm calls will be undertaken in the counties of Laois, Kildare and Offaly during this restricted period.
 We have requested that our teams try to conduct necessary transactions by phone where possible.
+If an essential farm visit is required strict biosecurity protocols will be followed.

 Milk Sampling Service